OITPDX-CST126-01P-W2019/lab-4-mccrc530/readme.md

 **Notes:**
 + Using c++ strings in this version
-+ Instead of using getline, used 2 cin statements and concatenation to create searchable term
++ To solve getline and cin conflict, used a cin.get() to snag the newline char produced by cin

 ##  Lab 4 - Pulling it all together